rizdaprasetya/mt-alt-doc/en/technical-reference/sandbox-test.md

 |Full Authentication <br> *Cardholder is 3DS ready* | **Accept Transaction:** 3701 9216 9722 458 <br> **Denied by Bank Transaction:** 3742 9635 4400 881|
 |Attempted Authentication <br> *Cardholder is not  <br>  enrolled for 3DS* | **Accept Transaction:** 3737 4772 6661 940 <br> **Challenge by FDS Transaction:** 3706 6568 4049 309 <br> **Denied by FDS Transaction:** 3780 9621 8340 018 <br> **Denied by Bank Transaction:** 3703 5609 7975 856|

-> **IMPORTANT**: All acquiring banks might not be able to accept JCB and Amex card.
+> **IMPORTANT**: Not every acquiring banks might be able to accept JCB and Amex card.
 You can use BNI & BCA acquiring for JCB.
 BCA acquiring can accept Amex.

 #### **Bank-Specific**